BlakeScala/bombDefuser/README.md

 ### Description
 Android game where users must solve a series of  puzzles to diffuse a bomb

-### User Stories
-* As a user, I want to enter one or many ingredients into a search bar and receive a list of vegan recipes containing those ingredients
-* As a user, I want to save a recipe to my favorites for later access.
-* As a user, I want to be able to give a recipe a 1-5 star rating.
-* As a user, I want to review recipes and give suggestions on how to improve them.

 ### Setup/Installation Requirements
 * Install latest version of Android Studio to run application.
 * Open the terminal and navigate to the desktop.